-40B ADVANCED INTERNET CONCEPTS AND DESIGN

-PREREQUISITES: Information Systems 40A.
+40B ADVANCED INTERNET CONCEPTS AND DESIGN 3 units, 3 lecture hours, 1 lab hour, (Pass/No Pass) PREREQUISITES: Information Systems 40A.

 This course provides a hands-on exploration in cutting edge HTML techniques needed to enhance web pages with frames, targets, columns, image maps, and META tags.
 The course will review the roles of the latest technologies such as ASP, JavaScript, and Java.
 Students will create HTML forms, write ASP web pages for interactivity, and process information submitted via form.
 (A, CSU)